10 essential tips for living in a motorhome or campervan

 Check your vehicle is safe

-Because we tow an unbraked motorbike trailer, there’s a lot of extra pressure put on to the motorhome, especially when we’re travelling down a steep mountain.
+Because we towed an unbraked motorbike trailer, there’s a lot of extra pressure put on to the motorhome, especially when we were travelling down a steep mountain.
 Like in Switzerland.
 We didn’t fully appreciate how much extra force it was until we pulled into a car park and our brakes were on fire.

 Literally- there was smoke.
 Even two hours later, there was still smoke.
 We probably should have called our breakdown assistance at that point, but we decided to head for the local garage- which was at the bottom of the mountain.
 As we set off, we realised our brakes were completely useless and we only had the handbrake to slow us down!
 It was the most scared I’ve ever been in the van.
 We did make it to the bottom safely, and got to the garage who replaced our brakes, but it was a sobering lesson.

-What we should have done was stopped more often, used engine braking (low gears) and not ‘ridden’ our brakes all the way down.
-What we do now is stay in or around second gear, let the revs creep up to 2000RPM, then brake down to 1000RPM (ish), then come off brakes and let it roll again.
+What we should have done was stopped more often, used engine braking (low gears) and not ‘ridden’ the brakes all the way down.
+What I do now is stay in or around second gear, let the revs creep up to 2000RPM, then brake down to 1000RPM (ish), then come off brakes and let it roll again.
 This allows the brakes to cool between each ‘pulse’.
-There are lots of ways to do this and if you search enough forums you’ll find many heated opinions on the best way to bring a motorhome down a mountain, but we’ve just transversed Germany, Switzerland and Austria with an unbraked trailer without any problems or burning brakes using this method, so it works for us.
+There are lots of ways to do this and if you search enough forums you’ll find many heated opinions on the best way to bring a motorhome down a mountain, but we had transversed Germany, Switzerland and Austria with an unbraked trailer without any problems or burning brakes using this method, so it worked for us.
 Please, before you travel, make sure your vehicle is safe.

 Check your gear

 The second BIG mistake was forgetting Gas when we went to Europe.
-We found ourselves without gas, at the start of the Easter Bank Holiday weekend, and not able to use any of the gas bottles we could buy from supermarkets because they didn’t fit our UK system.
+I have found myself without gas during my time of travelling in my motorhome, at the start of a Easter Bank Holiday weekend, and not able to use any of the gas bottles I could buy from supermarkets because they didn’t fit the UK system.
 Let me tell you, living in a motorhome in Europe in March without any gas isn’t much fun.

 But motorhome living is a learning curve and there’s always something to improve.
-After one year, we are definitely still learning new tips- even after all our travels.
-In fact, we find that the more complacent we feel, the more mistakes we make!
+After all these years of motorhoming, I am definitely still learning new tips- even after all the travels I have done.
+In fact, I find that the more complacent I feel, the more mistakes I can potentially make!
 Stay sharp, people. 🙂

 Tip 9: Most Useful Kit

-Apart from the actual motorhome and basic stuff which we all use daily (like the toilet, for example.
-Or plates…) here are some of the most useful bits of kit we’ve bought this year:
+Apart from the actual motorhome and basic stuff which I all use daily (like the toilet, for example.
+Or plates…) here are some useful bits of kit that I recommend:

-• We also love our motorhome sat-nav.
-This has taken us all over Europe with rarely an issue.
+- I also love my motorhome sat-nav.
+This has taken me all over Europe with rarely an issue.
 Definitely a useful bit of kit.

 Vanlife tip 10: Most Useless Kit we’ve NOT used

-I alluded to this a little earlier, but here’s some of the stuff we have on board that we haven’t touched for over a year, either while living in a motorhome in the UK or in Europe!
+I alluded to this a little earlier, but here’s some of the stuff I had on board that I hadn’t touched in over a year, either while living in a motorhome in the UK or in Europe!

 (P.S- if you carry any of this stuff onboard and you love it, then that’s great.
 Everyone’s list will be different- this is just for guidance.
 And possibly comedy.)